missionmike/wordpress-scrape-and-debug/readme.txt

 DT's Debugger does **not** allow you to change any meta titles, keywords, open graph data, etc. It is only providing quick-links to debug the existing data and values set for those fields by other 3rd-party SEO plugins, or to test your general page speed and HTML validity.

+Links to quickly debug and check posts are found in the sidebar when editing posts, as well as in a column (Quicklinks) when listing posts or pages in admin.

+In Settings, debuggers can be shown or hidden, or omitted from particular post types.

 == Installation ==
 Download zip, install, activate!